snsa-kscc/one-four-four/content/portfolio/approved-shop-x-tire-calligraphy-photoshoot-tc22-crypto-kids.md

 **Model scouting / Model styling**

 As all Tire Calligraphy collections are neutral-gender, this was the main direction for the styling of the models, them of course being of both gender.
-The idea was to switch the "roles", more precisely, the styles of the same clothing pieces - the girl wearing them oversized, for a baggy look, which in the 90s was predominatly a male "uniform"; and the guy wearing them as an alternative, true to size.
+The idea was to switch the "roles", more precisely, the styles of the same clothing pieces - the girl wearing them oversized, for a baggy look, which in the 90s was predominantly a male "uniform"; and the guy wearing them as an alternative, true to size.

 **STATUS: Delivered**